haloworld-C/-haloworld-C-CarND-behavioral-cloning/writeup_p4.md

 To improve the driving behavior in these case, I mean to steering the car on brige more ofen so the car knows what to do with this situation.

 *collect more data
-when try collect more data with:
+When try collect more data with:
 1. two or three laps of center lane driving
 2. one lap of recovery driving from the sides
-3. one lap focusing on driving smoothly around curves the loss is sharply down.
+3. one lap focusing on driving smoothly around curves
+4. focus on the big turning angle situation
+5. focus the open aera road recovery situation
+6. two lap of anti-closcwise dataset

+the loss is sharply down.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road as shown in vedio `/output/success1.mp4`
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road as shown in vedio `/output/success2.mp4`

 #### 2. Final Model Architecture

+Although the lenet-5 network works well in simulator, but there still are some slight flaws in the simulator.
+The car will slightly hit the road side a few times and the driving behaviour is not smooth enought..
-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 93-119) consisted of a convolution neural network with the following layers and layer sizes:

 Here is a visualization of the architecture (note: visualizing the architecture is optional